-{\it Inefficient detection}--- So far, our results assume ideal detection efficiency ($\eta=1$), producing pure conditional states.
-Since this is unrealistic experimentally with current-day technology, it is crucial to analyze the precision bounds for $\eta<1$.
-The dissipator in the unconditional master equation \eqref{eq:btc_master_equation} can be split as $(1-\eta)\mathcal{D}[\J_-] + \eta \mathcal{D}[\J_-]$.
-The stochastic master equations corresponding to inefficient homodyne detection or photodetection is then obtained by simply unravelling the second dissipator proportional to $\eta$~\cite{WisemanMilburn,AlbarelliPLA2024}.
-As a consequence, the full evolution of the conditional states obeys a stochastic differential equation of the form
+So far, our results assume ideal detection efficiency ($\eta=1$), which yields pure conditional states.
+Since this is experimentally unrealistic with current-day technology, it is crucial to analyze the precision bounds for $\eta<1$.

+We start by focusing on the BTC dynamics.
+The dissipator in the unconditional master equation, Eq. \eqref{eq:btc_master_equation}, can be split as $(1-\eta)\mathcal{D}[\J_-] + \eta \mathcal{D}[\J_-]$.
+The stochastic master equations corresponding to inefficient homodyne detection or photodetection are then obtained by simply unravelling the second dissipator proportional to $\eta$~\cite{WisemanMilburn,AlbarelliPLA2024}.
+As a consequence, the full evolution of the conditional BTC states obeys a stochastic differential equation of the form

 where the last term $\mathcal{S}(\rho^{(c)})$ depends on the observed signal and describes the stochastic back-action of the continuous monitoring on the conditional states, and it satisfies $\mathbbm{E}[\mathcal{S}(\rho^{(c)})] = \frac{2\eta\kappa}{N} \mathcal{D}[\J_-]\rho^{(c)}$.
 This approach formally belongs to the general class of adaptive metrological strategies aided by auxiliary systems, in the presence of an unavoidable Markovian noise, represented here by the dissipator $\frac{2(1-\eta)\kappa}{N}\mathcal{D}[\J_-]$.
-The ultimate precision bound that holds for all these protocols can be easily obtained just from the first two terms of \eqref{eq:btc_sme_efficiency}, as described in \cite{demkowicz2017adaptive} (see more details in the SM~\cite{SM}) obtaining
+The ultimate precision bound that holds for all these protocols can be easily obtained just from the first two terms of \eqref{eq:btc_sme_efficiency}, as described in \cite{demkowicz2017adaptive,Wan2022,Kurdzialek2023a,Das2025a} (see Methods~\ref{a:inefficient_bound}) obtaining

 Thus, for any non-unit detection efficiency, the precision reverts to the SQL, scaling linearly with N. This result holds irrespective of the driving frequency $\omega$.
 However, we also observe that a constant factor enhancement $(1-\eta)^{-1}$ is possible in principle, and diverges in the limit of unit efficiency.
 This is consistent with the fact that for $\eta=1$ the scaling in $N$ is superlinear, as highlighted by our previous results.